Curtis Hanson: 1970 to 1982: early writing and directing efforts

 In 1980, Hanson directed The Little Dragons starring Chris and Pat Petersen.

 In 1982, Hanson was among the screenwriters of Samuel Fuller's White Dog.
-The film depicts the struggle of a dog trainer named, who is black, trying to retrain a stray dog trained to make vicious attacks upon, and to kill, any black person.
+The film depicts the struggle of a dog trainer named Keys, who is black, trying to retrain a stray dog trained to make vicious attacks upon, and to kill, any black person.
 White Dog was a 1970 novel, whose story was purchased for use by Paramount in 1975, with Hanson selected to write the screenplay and Roman Polanski hired to direct.
 Before shooting commenced, Polanski had legal problems, leaving the production in limbo.
 Over a span of six years, the project was given to various writers and producers.
 By 1981, Hanson, back on board as the film's screenwriter, suggested that Samuel Fuller be named the film's director as he felt Fuller was the only one available with the experience needed to complete the film on short notice, while still doing so responsibly with regard to the sensitive material.
 The film was praised by critics, particularly for its treatment of racism and Fuller's directorial talents.